The Drinfeld Centre of a Symmetric Fusion Category is 2-Fold Monoidal: Preliminaries

 \section{Preliminaries}

-In this section we give some notation, recall the definition of the symmetric tensor product $\otimes_s$ on the Drinfeld centre $\dcentcat{A}$ of a symmetric ribbon fusion category $\cat{A}$ over the complex numbers, and set up the theory of lax 2-fold monoidal categories.
+In this section we give some notation, recall the definition of the symmetric tensor product $\otimes_s$ on the Drinfeld centre $\dcentcat{A}$ of a symmetric ribbon fusion category $\cat{A}$ over an algebraically closed field of characteristic zero, and set up the theory of lax 2-fold monoidal categories.